chongpang-wq/EmpiricalResearch_LLM_Workflow_Template/README.md

 ## Who This Is For

 This template is useful for empirical researchers, PhD students, RAs, and coauthor teams using Python, Stata, R, LaTeX, Git, Dropbox, GitHub, or LLM/coding-agent workflows.
+You don't need to be able to write codes (but of course, it will be good if you can read and understand them...) or have an API.

 I recommend you use at least two separate agents (the template is tested using ChatGPT5.5 and Codex), a coding one and research one.
 There's a simple coding-free mechanism to coordinate them.
 But if you insist, a single agent should also work well with the template.